bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 the :only-child will select an element if it is the only element within a parent.
-Alternately, the :only-child pseudo-class could be written as :first-child:last-child, however :only-child holds a lower specificity.
+Alternately, the :only-child pseudo-class could be written as :first-child:last-child, however :only-child holds a lower specificity.</p>

-Here the selector li:first-child identifies the first list item within a list, while the selector li:last-child identifies the last list item within a list, thus lines 2 and 10 are selected.
+<p>Here the selector li:first-child identifies the first list item within a
+list, while the selector li:last-child identifies the last list item within a list, thus lines 2 and 10 are selected.
 The selector div:only-child is looking for a division which is the single child of a parent element, without any other other siblings.
-In this case line 4 is selected as it is the only division within the specific list item.
+In this case line 4 is selected as it is the only division within the specific list item.</p>

 <h4>CSS</h4>